 POLICY AND REQUIREMENTS:

-In accordance with the three way contract, MCPs are required to develop and submit policies and procedures during the readiness review process which demonstrate compliance with the requirements set forth in this document.
+In accordance with the three way contract, MMPs are required to develop and submit policies and procedures during the readiness review process which demonstrate compliance with the requirements set forth in this document.
 DHCS and CMS will review these documents.

 Risk Stratification

-No sooner than 60 days prior to new enrollee coverage, DHCS and/or CMS will electronically transmit historical Medicare and Medi-Cal FFS utilization and other data to the MCPs for use in their stratification process.
+No sooner than 60 days prior to new enrollee coverage, DHCS and/or CMS will electronically transmit historical Medicare and Medi-Cal FFS utilization and other data to the MMPs for use in their stratification process.
 These data may include, but are not limited to, Medicare Parts A, B, and D, Medi-Cal FFS, Medi-Cal In-Home Supportive Services (IHSS), Multipurpose Senior Services Program (MSSP), Skilled Nursing Facility (SNF), behavioral health pharmacy, and outpatient, inpatient, emergency department, pharmacy, and ancillary services, for up to the most recent 12 months.

-MCPs are required to establish a risk stratification mechanism or algorithm designed for the purpose of identifying newly enrolled members who are considered higher or lower risk.
-Higher risk for risk stratification purposes means enrollees who are at increased risk of having an adverse health outcome or worsening of their health status if they do not receive their initial contact by the MCP within 45 calendar days of coverage date.
+MMPs are required to establish a risk stratification mechanism or algorithm designed for the purpose of identifying newly enrolled members who are considered higher or lower risk.
+Higher risk for risk stratification purposes means enrollees who are at increased risk of having an adverse health outcome or worsening of their health status if they do not receive their initial contact by the MMP within 45 calendar days of coverage date.

-By analyzing the historical data provided, each MCP will identify higher risk as an enrollee who, at a minimum meets any one of the following criteria:
+By analyzing the historical data provided, each MMP will identify higher risk as an enrollee who, at a minimum meets any one of the following criteria:

 Has been on oxygen within the past 90 days.